oussamaElallam/MI-Conformal-Prediction/README.md

-# Reliable Myocardial Infarction Detection with Split-Conformal Prediction
+# Reliable Myocardial Infarction Detection on Edge Devices via Split-Conformal Prediction

 This repository contains the complete code and artifacts for the paper, "Reliable Myocardial Infarction Detection from 12-Lead ECG via Split-Conformal Prediction on PTB-XL."
 It provides a framework for training a 12-lead ECG model for MI detection, augmenting it with a statistically rigorous uncertainty quantification layer using split-conformal prediction, and deploying it on an edge device (ESP32S3).